DecisionToolkit/dsntk-book/src/user-guide/subcommands.md

 ## srv

-Runs ^dsntk as a service.
+Runs ^dt as a service.
 To display all available options of the **srv** command, enter:

 ```shell
 $ dsntk help srv